 \subsection{MF with Clustering}

-A pioneering approach is to use the hierarchical structure of objects obtained a priori to resolve sparsity in factorization~\cite{2011aug_a.menon}.
-Mashhoori et al.~\cite{2012xxx_ali.mashhoori} modeled item vectors using a priori hierarchical relationships between items and successfully improved prediction accuracy compared to traditional MF.
-In practice, however, this hierarchical information is difficult to obtain.
-In addition, Hidden Group Matrix Factorization (HGMF)~\cite{2014nov_x.wang} detects groups of objects in the factorized matrix.
-However, the clustering and decomposition processes are independent and the classification information obtained during the decomposition may be overlooked.
+A pioneering approach is to use the hierarchical structure of objects obtained a priori to resolve sparsity in the factorization~\cite{2012xxx_ali.mashhoori, 2011aug_a.menon}, but in practice such hierarchical information is difficult to obtain.
+In addition, Hidden Group Matrix Factorization (HGMF)~\cite{2014nov_x.wang} detects groups of objects in the factorized matrix, but the clustering and decomposition processes are independent, and the classification information obtained during decomposition may be overlooked.
 Therefore, such collaborative filtering settings are beyond the scope of our study.